This almond and flax pancakes recipe is naturally gluten free and I've also used almond…

 What can you serve with your pancakes?

-Serve hot with fresh fruit, compote, dairy-free yoghurt and drizzle of maple syrup.
+Serve hot with fresh fruit, fruit compote, dairy-free yoghurt and a drizzle of maple syrup or honey.

 If you want to keep these pancakes easily digestible (aka Low FODMAP) stick to raspberries, maple syrup or dairy free yoghurt.
 Otherwise anything goes!